 The Division of Purchases and Supply, pursuant to § 2.2-1112, shall determine the proper equipment used to determine the speed of motor vehicles and shall advise the respective law-enforcement officials of the same.
 Police chiefs and sheriffs shall ensure that all such equipment and devices purchased on or after July 1, 1986, meet or exceed the standards established by the Division.

 § 46.2-882.1.
-Use of handheld photo speed monitoring devices in highway work zones; penalty.
+Use of handheld photo speed monitoring devices in highway work zones and school crossing zones; civil penalty.